evatrium/capsule/README.md

 - Shared centralized state and logic.
 - 2KB minified + gzipped.
 - No dispatching and no reducers!
-Uses familiar provider and select-connect pattern.
-- Easy api to access and manipulate state (via: get, set, merge, getState).
 - As a bonus, capsule exports a simple, ultra light, 1-2 level nested Router component, Link component and a slim navigation API for an extra 1.28KB.

 ## Installation